coreos/tectonic-installer/Documentation/platform-lifecycle.md

 *Requirements*

-- Initial static Terraform assets are added to this repo and underging active development
+- Initial static Terraform assets are added to this repo and undergoing active development
 - No installer integration

 *Packaging*